-• Changes in the parent's ownership interest in a subsidiary without a loss of control are accounted for as equity transactions and no gain or loss is recognised.
+- Changes in the parent's ownership interest in a subsidiary without a loss of control are accounted for as equity transactions and no gain or loss is recognised.

-• Detailed disclosures are required, including in respect of unconsolidated structured entities.
+- Detailed disclosures are required, including in respect of unconsolidated structured entities (see 5.10).